spring-projects/sts4/concourse/theia-docker-image/README.md

-Theai Docker Image
+Theia Docker Image
 ==================

 We currently publish a docker image that contains:

-- a full-featured `theai` set of package for version `next`.
+- a full-featured `theia` set of package for version `next`.
 - all 4 of our vscode extensions as latest snapshot version.

 This image is published to docker hub as `kdvolder/sts4-theia-snapshot:latest`.